COVID19 – restrictions, support, and restarting gliding information

 The following apply to BGA pilot certificates and BGA instructor ratings

-Pilot licence validity exemptions
+CAA pilot licence and medical validity exemptions

 If the information you require is unavailable, please contact the BGA office by email.